1987 Chicago mayoral election: Campaigning

 Four years earlier Washington had won nomination against divided opposition, and in 1987 faced a more united bloc of opponents.
 Nevertheless, Washington won the Democratic primary.
-Former Mayor Jane Byrne challenged Washington in the Democratic primary for mayor.
-He had unseated her in the previous Democratic primary.
+Former mayor Jane Byrne challenged Washington in the Democratic primary for mayor.
+Washington had unseated her in the previous Democratic primary.
 Richard M. Daley, who (along with Byrne) had been one of Washington's chief opponents in the 1983 primary threw his support behind Washington.

 Washington did not attend any debates.
-Byrne's campaign ads argued that, under Washington's tenure, racial tensions in Chicago had increased.
+Byrne's campaign ads argued that under Washington's tenure racial tensions in Chicago had increased.
 Byrne's strategy aimed to limit Washington's share of the white vote to a maximum of 10%, while managing to capture 10% of the black vote for herself.
 Post-election polling indicated that Washington received 96% of the black vote (a greater share than he had received four years earlier).
 Polling also indicated that he received 21% of the white vote (more than twice what he had received four years earlier).
-Surveys also indicated that turnout in heavily-black precincts had increased since the last election, whilst turnout in heavily-white precincts had experienced a small decline.
+Surveys also indicated that turnout in heavily black precincts had increased since the last election, whilst turnout in heavily white precincts had experienced a small decline.

-Washington's victory made 1987 the first Chicago mayoral race since 1975 Chicago mayoral election in which the incumbent mayor won the primary.
-Also running was Sheila A. Jones.
-Cook County Accessor Thomas Hynes had originally been running for the Democratic nomination.
+Washington's victory made 1987 the first Chicago mayoral race since the 1975 Chicago mayoral election in which the incumbent mayor won the primary.
+Also running was Sheila A. Jones, a LaRouche movement devotee.

+Cook County assessor Thomas Hynes had originally been running for the Democratic nomination.
 However, on January 7 he dropped out of the primary.
-One January 13 he declared that he intended to instead run as the nominee of the "Chicago First" party, a party which he himself had just founded.
+On January 13 he declared that he intended to instead run as the nominee of the "Chicago First" party, a party which he himself had just founded.